-To View the Spectrum for a device/network in the list:
+To View the Spectrum for the device:

-- 1. Select the device/network in the list. - 2.
-Press the View Spectrum button in the top right of the WiFi screen. - 3.
-The MESA will begin displaying the RF Spectrum for the selected device/network.
+- a.
+From the Detail View screen, press the View Spectrum button located near the top right of the screen. - b.
+The MESA 2.0 will begin displaying the RF Spectrum for the selected device/network.

-- 4. While in spectrum mode, the span is limited but the normal options are available (peak, average, persistence, etc.) - 5.
-By pressing zoom out showing. the unit returns to the table with the relative power bar
+- c.
+While in spectrum mode, the span is limited but the normal options are available (peak, average, persistence, etc.) - d.
+Press oom out to return to the Detail View screen.